AIO1/ECSPrimengTable/README.md

 - Are there any table-level actions needed, such as creating records?
 - How will dates be displayed in the table?
 - Will users be able to customize the date format?
+- Should the table allow users to reset it to its original state?
 - Will a global filter be available for the table?
 - Should the table support exporting data to Excel?
 - Will users be able to save their table configuration?
 If so, should it be persistent across sessions or only for the current session?